discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 Your goal should be to cast as many high priority skills during that time window, to be able to cast them twice as ofthen as usual.

-**Do not use it with three clones, staying in for the maxium duration, just for the sake of getting more lower priority skills in!**

 Since your shatters will get rewinded as well, you can shatter **all** of them for additional Alacrity.